arcadelab/FastSAM3D_slicer/README.md

 Make sure you have more than 3GB storage to download model weights and install pytorch.
 Don't forget to use the provided resample.py file to do resample for medical image.
 ## How to Use <a name="how-to-use"></a>
-step 1: Download the file and compress it, rename the compress file to fastsam3d.
+step 1: Download the file and compress it.

 step 2: open the 3D slicer and open the extension manager, download the pytorch extension, and restart the slicer.
 ![step21](utils/step21.PNG)